beamerkun/google-calendar-scroll-disabler/README.md

 This Chrome Extension fixes this annoying behavior and disables the scroll on the mini-calendar grid in Google Calendar.
 You won't be able to navigate to next/previous month using the scroll.
 This problem is especially visible on Mac, where with one scrolling motion you can go several months at once.

 ## Credits
-App icon is by [Maxim Basinski](https://www.iconfinder.com/vasabii)
+App icon is based on icon by [Yash Ranpara](https://www.behance.net/YashSoni619)